-Last month, Governor Mills announced that the Chamber, along with numerous partners, is the recipient of an MDOT grant to create a two-year workforce transportation pilot program.
+Last year, Governor Mills announced that the Chamber, along with numerous partners, was the recipient of an MDOT grant to create a two-year workforce transportation pilot program.

 The Chamber worked with many partners, including Biddeford Saco OOB Transit, RideMaine and especially the Town of Kennebunk (both staff and the EDC’s Steve Sawyer, in particular), for many months to survey the needs of local businesses and secure matching grant funds from our partner businesses.

-RideMaine will be bringing employees in Lower Village and Kennebunkport the “last mile” to their jobs.
+RideMaine brings employees in Lower Village and Kennebunkport the “last mile” to their jobs.

 Here is the proposed schedule.
-Please note that times and stops could change.
-Our start date is July 9, and partner businesses can have their employees ride the entire BSOOB line, at any time, for free with the new bus passes the Chamber will be issuing.
+Partner businesses can have their employees ride the entire BSOOB line, at any time, for free with the new bus passes the Chamber will be issuing.
 It’s a great little extra to offer employees!

 It’s our hope that after the two-year pilot program is over the route will continue and that it will be instrumental in creating a new employee pool for employers in the Kennebunks.